AuFeld/AuFeld.github.io/_posts/2020-05-30-TransferMarket.md

 tags: [football, english premier league]
 ---

-An analysis of how well football clubs in the English Premier League procure players in the Transfermarket.

-## Hypothesis

-Football club's expenditures in the Transfermarket has no immediate impact of points earned in the English Premier League.

-## Introduction
+# Introduction

 The market to procure a player who is currently under contract by another club is known as the Transfermarket.
-Thanks to lucrative TV Broadcasting deals for the rights to televise
-English Premier League (EPL) matches, club expenditures to acquire new players since 2010 has skyrocketed.
-In the 2010/2011 Season, football clubs in the EPL spent a total of
-$796m, an average of $39.84m per club, to acquire new players.
+Thanks to lucrative TV Broadcasting deals for the rights to televise English Premier League (EPL) matches, club expenditures to acquire new players since 2010 has skyrocketed.
+In the 2010/2011 Season, football clubs in the EPL spent a total of $796m, an average of $39.84m per club, to acquire new players.
 Fast forward to the 2017/2018 Season, when EPL clubs spent a record of $2.481b, an average of $124m per club, to acquire new players from other clubs.

 ![EPL Transfermarket Expenditures per Season](https://miro.medium.com/max/790/1*Eljiu83E74Zd7ZTpBLiUKA.png)

+# Hypothesis

+Football club's expenditures in the Transfermarket has no immediate impact of points earned in the English Premier League.

+---

-## Methodology
+# Methodology

 Implement quantitative data collected from the web to measure key metrics:

-### 1| Correlation Values relating to:
+### 1. Correlation Values relating to:
 - Club Expenditures per Season
 - Points Earned per Season

-### 2| Corrlation Values:
+### 2. Corrlation Values:
 +1.0 = a perfect positive relationship between two variables  <br>
 +0.7 = a strong positive relationship  <br>
 +0.5 = a moderate positive relationship  <br>